yyhhenry/markup-docx-com/README.md

 # markup-docx-com

-Use Markdown or Typst in Word documents
+Use Markdown or Typst in Word/WPS documents

 ## Usage